yujiawang4/Final_Project/README.md

 15 tables of size 4 for 3~4 customers
  3 tables of size 8 for 5~8 customers

-The possibilities of customer groups going to restaurant:
+The possibilities of customer groups going to restaurant: 1 to 2 customers group: 50%; 3 to 4 customers group: 40%; 5 to 8 customers group: 10%.
-1-2 customers group: 50%
-3-4 customers group: 40%
-5-8 customers group: 10%

 We assume the simulation running 100 times which can be revised in the code